bakhtawar-i/bakhtawar-i/README.md

 # Hi, I'm Bakhtawar 👋

-**ML Engineer → PhD-bound researcher** working on reliability and generalization in multimodal and reinforcement learning systems
+**ML Engineer → PhD-bound researcher** working on reliability and generalization in multimodal and reinforcement learning systems | Open to Relocation

 ---